milabuob/milabuob.github.io/index.md

 ---
-layout: home    # change to page to get rid of the blog
+layout: splash  # home    # change to page to get rid of the blog
 title: Home

 ---